 - Fill small silicone molds (about a tablespoon or so) with the mixture and pack well.
 Allow drying for 12-24 hours.
 Pop out of the molds and dry over a few days.
 When thoroughly dry, store in a quart jar with a tight-fitting lid.
 It is important to keep them very dry.

 - You’ll simply drop one of the tablets into the back of the toilet tank and wait.
 The fizzing action of the tablet, like their bath bomb cousins, will go on for a few minutes.

 - After the fizzing is done, leave the tank alone for about 15 minutes.
 If stains and debris remain, you can scrub the tank with your toilet brush until clean.
 (Depending on the state of your tank, you may need more than one tablet.)

 - Flush the toilet and you’re done!

-It was once thought that the citric acid was too harsh for household pipes, but now it’s known that the baking soda neutralizes the acid to a harmless level.
+It was once thought that citric acid was too harsh for household pipes, but now it’s known that baking soda neutralizes the acid to a harmless level.
 It will not harm pipes or your septic tank.
 The essential oils will kill any germs and your tank will be clean and disinfected.

 Have you tried natural cleaners for the back of your toilet tank?
 Tell us what you think!